Becoming You With Julie

 • 💬 Comments

-• Made with pumpkin puree and spiced chai tea for full flavor without artificial ingredients
+• Made with pumpkin purée + chai for full, rich flavor

-• Naturally sweetened with maple syrup, not sugary syrups
+• Naturally sweetened with maple syrup instead of syrups

-• Uses unsweetened oat milk for a creamy texture without dairy
+• Uses unsweetened oat milk for creaminess without dairy

 Try: The Republic of Tea Bold Black Chai or Numi Golden Chai Black Tea